G-Mapper: Learning a Cover in the Mapper Construction: Background

-The user selects a critical threshold, which we call the \textit{AD threshold}.
-The set of values exceeding the critical threshold is called the critical region.
+Let $X=\{x_i\}_{i=1}^n$ be a given dataset.
+We standardize the data to yield a set $X'=\{x'_i\}_{i=1}^n$ such that $X'$ has a mean of $0$ and a variance of $1$.
+Let $x'_{(i)}$ be the $i^{th}$ ordered value of $X'$.
+Define $z_i=F(x'_{(i)})$, where $F$ is the cumulative distribution function of the standard normal distribution.
+Let $F_n$ be the sample cumulative distribution function.
+Then the \emph{Anderson-Darling (AD)} statistic is defined to be the quadratic EDF statistic measuring differences between $F$ and $F_n$: 1pt where $w(x)$ is a weighting function given by $w(x)=(F(x)(1-F(x)))^{-1}$.
+This weighting function places more weight on observations in the tails.
+Computing the integration results in 1pt In the case where both the mean and the variance are unknown and estimated from the data, the following modification to the statistic is known to provide more accurate results \cite{stephens1974edf}: 1pt The user selects a critical threshold, which we call the \textit{AD threshold}.
+The set of AD statistics exceeding the critical threshold is called the critical region.
 The null hypothesis $H_0$, asserting that the data follows a Gaussian distribution, is rejected for values $A_*^2(X)$ in the critical region, and $H_0$ is not rejected for values below the AD threshold.
 The probability of $A_*^2$ occurring in the critical region under the null hypothesis is the \textit{significance level} $\alpha$.
 A table of critical values for varying significance levels can be found in \cite{d2017tests}.
+15pt

-\subsection{Gaussian mixture models}
+\subsection{Gaussian Mixture Models}

-A Gaussian mixture model (GMM) (Section 9.2.2 of \cite{bishop2006pattern}) is a probabilistic model representing a probability density function as a finite weighted sum of Gaussian distributions.
-The model learns a mixture model distribution with $K$ components.
-For a real-valued vector $x$,
+A Gaussian mixture model (GMM) is a probabilistic model representing a probability density function as a finite weighted sum of Gaussian distributions.
+It is known to be effective for modeling complex data distributions by combining multiple Gaussian components.
+The model learns a mixture model distribution with $k$ components.
+The probability density function $p(x)$ of a real-valued vector $x$ is given by 1pt where $\pi_i$ is a mixture probability with $\sum_{i=1}^{k}\pi_i =1$, and $N[x | m_i, \Sigma_i]$ is the $i^{th}$ Gaussian distribution with mean $m_i$ and covariance $\Sigma_i$.
+For further details on this model, see Section 2.3.9 and Section 9.2.2 of \cite{bishop2006pattern} and refer to \exref{AD_GMM} for an illustration.

-where $\pi_k$ is a mixture probability with $\sum_{k=1}^{K}\pi_k =1$, and $N[x | m_k, \Sigma_k]$ is the $k^{th}$ Gaussian distribution with mean $m_k$ and covariance $\Sigma_k$.
-See \exref{AD_GMM} for an illustration of the GMM.
-In order to fit the model, the GMM implements the expectation-maximization (EM) algorithm searching for the maximum likelihood estimators of model parameters.
-Since the GMM takes into account the covariance structure of the given data as well as the centers of the components, it is considered a generalization of the $k$-means clustering.
+To fit the model, the GMM implements the expectation-maximization (EM) algorithm searching for the maximum likelihood estimators of model parameters.
+Since the GMM takes into account the covariance structure of the given data as well as the centers of the components, it is considered a generalization of $k$-means clustering.
 We will use the means and the variances generated by the GMM to create two overlapping intervals for the cover parameter in Mapper.